 Organizations that culture a climate of accountability realize that their people are their most valuable asset.
 They can achieve great things by investing in their development and holding them accountable.
 When leaders build a culture of accountability within their organization, everyone benefits.
 Employees feel empowered to do their best, and the organization functions more effectively and efficiently.
 If you want your organization to reach its full potential, creating a culture of accountability is essential.

 Two Sides of the Accountability Coin

 Some companies think accountability is only about administering progressive discipline.
-They emphasize only negative consequences that result from a failure to meet standards of performance.
+They emphasize only negative consequences resulting from a failure to meet performance standards.
 In reality, an effective accountability program is characterized by a balanced administration of consequences appropriate to the level of performance.
 So, what form should those consequences take?
-Let’s take a look at the consequences that might result from two categories of employee behavior:
+Let’s take a look at the consequences that might result from two categories of employee behaviour:

-Bottom line: In an effective accountability program, recognition is given often and reprimands are rare because employees are performing above and beyond minimum standards.
+Bottom line: In an effective accountability program, recognition is often given, and reprimands are rare because employees perform above and beyond minimum standards.

 Meet Your Own Obligations

 It’s critical to understand before administering progressive discipline that supervisors should first evaluate (make a judgment about) how well they, themselves, have fulfilled their own obligations to employees.
 This is important to ensure they display effective supervision and justify administering corrective actions.